mufeedvh/paydept/README.md

 ```

 The first command clones this repository into your local machine and the last two commands enters the directory and builds the source in release mode.

-## Usage

-Run under your entire working directories:

-    $ cd $HOME
-    $ paydept

-Export the results to a CSV file:

-    $ paydept export

 ### Related Projects